shizu90/simple-calculator/README.md

 # simple-calculator
-A simple calculator made in python
+A simple calculator made in python with tkinter